eddieantonio/imgcat/docs/imgcat.1.md

 If the output is not a terminal (that is, output is redirected to a file, or piped into another program), then the image is **not** resized and the color depth is set to 8 colors.
-Overriding both width and color depth still work.
+Overriding both width, height, and color depth still work.

 ## Options